Iampraiseottia/CONNECTAID/README.md

 4. Enhanced Security: Email and Phone verification, upload of national document alongside your photo, 2FA, request limiting, transaction verification and secure data handling.

 5. Impact Tracking: Donors can track the impact of their donations and receive feedbacks.

+Seekers request is done physically or throuh call and their request is validated and verified by ConnectAID team.